 Hello, My name is Victoria Petersen

 Victoria is the founder and editor-in-chief of The Spenardian, an award-winning hyperlocal news source for Anchorage’s Spenard neighborhood.
-She was an editorial intern at Alaska Dispatch News for the 2016-2017 school year.

-In 2018, Petersen received three Alaska Press Club awards.
+For 2018, Petersen received three Alaska Press Club awards.

 - First place in the Vern McCorkle Award for Best Business Reporting – for a story she wrote about Alaska-made lingerie.